 But the impressive London fortress has welcomed much more surprising guests… in the 1330’s, the Tower of London was home to the royal menagerie !

-Over the centuries, the Tower of London took on a number of other surprising functions: armory, treasury (with the Royal Mint), public archives…
+Over the centuries, the Tower of London took on other roles as surprising as they were essential: armory, treasury (with the Royal Mint), public archives…

 🤔 Fun fact 🤔